nationalarchives/ds-find-caselaw-docs/doc/adr/0018-pseudo-ncns.md

 - [x] Catherine/Jim/John/Nicki: decide on namespace prefix - TNA has been decided on

-- [/] Commit ADR to GitHub repo - in progress
+- [X] Commit ADR to GitHub repo - in progress

 - [ ] Devs: Generate sqid for each sequential document when an editor pushes the 'sqid' button, and thence generate a pseudo-NCN for every incoming document with no NCN.